ChennadeBrown/ChennadeBrown.github.io/_posts/2021-10-31-Project-Two.md

 and dealing with the anticipation that something could go wrong while working with github was the most difficult part of the project for me.

-The big takeaways from the project for me was learning how to use github to collaborate on a project.
+The big takeaways from the project for me were learning how to use github to collaborate on a project.
 It was interesting to see how we could share code and document each others changes in github.
 After this experience I feel like I can use github to collaborate on similar